'Tis a Pity She Was a Whore: Composition

 For the re-recording, Bowie took inspiration from McCaslin's 2012 album Casting for Gravity; Lefebvre stated: "usually it's the other way around – you research the guy who hired you."
 According to McCaslin, Bowie said, "he imagined the solo section as being something like 'Alpha and Omega', which is the Boards of Canada track we covered, or maybe talk about the intensity we have on 'Praia Grande'."
-Biographer Chris O'Leary notes that in McCaslin's cover of "Alpha and Omega", McCaslin, who's multitrack, plays a "looped, phased melodic theme" over fluctuations played by Guiliana and Lefebvre; "Praia Grande" builds "to a maximalist sax solo full of waggled bass notes, surfing over waves of drums and synths."
+Biographer Chris O'Leary notes that in McCaslin's cover of "Alpha and Omega", McCaslin, whose multitrack plays a "looped, phased melodic theme" over fluctuations played by Guiliana and Lefebvre; "Praia Grande" builds "to a maximalist sax solo full of waggled bass notes, surfing over waves of drums and synths."

 Regarding the drum part, Guiliana stated: "The groove on the demo was a driving one-bar loop.
 The challenge was to play this repetitive part but stay in the moment and keep pushing the intensity."
 Guiliana overdubbed a Roland SPD-SX "full of 808 sounds", which appear prominently in the mix around the 3:33 mark.
 The remake opens with two intakes of breath, which O'Leary compares to "a man readying himself to walk up another flight of stairs".

 Commentators have characterised the song's beat as similar to hip hop.
 Chris Gerard of PopMatters finds Bowie's vocals reminiscent of the Lodger track "DJ".
 Andy Gill of The Independent describes the re-recordings of both "'Tis" and "Sue" as "frantic, bustling whirls of avant-garde, banshee sax improvisation and drumming"; he compares Bowie's vocal performance and lyrics to his 1976 track "Station to Station".

-Release
+Release and reception

 The re-recording of "'Tis a Pity She Was a Whore" was released on 8 January 2016 as the second track on Bowie's final album Blackstar, sequenced between the title track and "Lazarus".
-Bowie died two days after its release, after having suffered from liver cancer for 18 months.
+Bowie died two days after its release, after having suffered from cancer for 18 months.

 The re-recording of "'Tis a Pity She Was a Whore" has received positive reviews from music critics, with many highlighting the performance of the backing band.
 Gerard praised the remake as "far more fully developed" than the 2014 original, giving particular attention to the backing band.
 He writes that the band "infuses Blackstar with a restless anxiety that is particularly evident on Tis a Pity She Was a Whore'," calling the final track "maddening and thrilling".
 Alexis Petridis of The Guardian similarly praised the band's "synergy" on the track, while positively comparing Bowie's vocal performance to the "exploratory, barely contained chaos" of "'Heroes" and "Scary Monsters (And Super Creeps)" or the "tumultuous, wildly distorted version" seen on "Panic in Detroit" and "Cracked Actor".
 O'Leary has praised the track as "a latter-life masterpiece, with no top and no bottom."

+Both versions of "'Tis a Pity She Was a Whore" were included on the box set I Can't Give Everything Away (2002–2016), released in 2025.